1. How do I know if a food or feed contains a genetically modified (gm) ingredient?

 15. Where can I obtain more information about genetically modified foods and feeds?

-More information about genetically modified foods and feeds can be found, for example, from Finnish Food Authority's website and on the Commission website:
+More information about genetically modified foods and feeds can be found on the following websites: